charlesm93/charlesm93.github.io/_pages/about.md

 ## News

-🦋Sometimes I post on BlueSky social via [@charlesm993.bsky.social](https://bsky.app/profile/charlesm993.bsky.social).
+🦋 Sometimes I post on BlueSky social via [@charlesm993.bsky.social](https://bsky.app/profile/charlesm993.bsky.social).

 * June 28th - July 3rd 2026: I will attend the [ISBA: World Meeting](https://isba2026.github.io/)
 in Nagoya, Japan.
 There, I will speak at the session on